Test Your Critical Reasoning – Solutions

 advantage in Q might be attributable to other factors.
 B and D are both consistent with the information in the passage, but the passage provides no evidence to support them.

 16. Concluding from the similar numbers of deaths in two groups that the relative danger of death was similar for both groups is absurd if, as here, one group was far smaller.
 D exposes this absurdity by pointing out the need to compare death rates of the two groups, which would reveal the higher death rate for the smaller group.
 Therefore, D is the best answer.
 Since the conclusion acknowledges the difference between the number of civilian and armed forces deaths, expressing this difference as a percentage, as suggested by B, is beside the point.
 A is inappropriate because it simply adds a third group to the two being compared.
-Because cause of death in not at issue, C and E are irrelevant.
+Because the cause of death in not at issue, C and E are irrelevant.

 17. The passage rejects one explanation of the shortage of teachers-that it results from toughened hiring standards-and advances an alternative-that it results from deficiencies in pay and wording conditions.
 D provides corroborative evidence for the latter explanation by suggesting that, for many former teachers, poor pay and working conditions were reasons for their quitting the profession.
 Therefore, D is the best answer.
 A, C and E provide evidence that tends to implicate new hiring standards in the staffing shortage, and thus support the explanation that the passage rejects.
-B describes what may be a result of the new hiring standards, but it provides no evidence favoring one explanation of the staffing shortage over the other.
+B describes what may be a result of the new hiring standards, but it provides no evidence favouring one explanation of the staffing shortage over the other.

 18. The home builder reasons from evidence about most residential fires to a conclusion about the effectiveness of sprinklers in preventing property damage.
 But this reasoning is faulty because of the possibility that most of the property damage results from the minority of fires excluded from the builder’s evidence.
 That possibility is realized if E is true.
 Thus, E is the best answer.
-Because the builder’s argument concerns neither the cost of installing sprinklers not a comparison with fire department performance in other locations, C and D are irrelevant.
+Because the builder’s argument concerns neither the cost of installing sprinklers nor a comparison with fire department performance in other locations, C and D are irrelevant.
 The evidence the home builder cites suggests that formal training is not needed in order to extinguish fires.
 So A is not the correct answer.
 B supports the builder’s view that requiring sprinklers would have a limited effect.

 19. The passage concludes that, where royalty retention of faculty members’ works is concerned, software should be treated as books and articles are, not as inventions are.
 The conclusion requires an additional premise establishing that software is, in relevant respects, more comparable to books and articles than to inventions.
 E provides this kind of premise and is therefore the best answer.
 A, B,C and D each describe some difference between software and inventions, or between inventions and books and articles, or between software and books and articles.
 However, none establishes the required relationship among inventions, software, and books and articles.

 20. If increased HDL levels cause reduced cholesterol levels and if a certain program increases HDL levels in some individuals, it follows that some individuals who undertake that program achieve reduced cholesterol levels.
 D is thus correctly inferable and the best answer.
 A cannot be correctly inferred because the statements do not establish any connection between being underweight and levels of cholesterol.
-Neither of B and E is inferable, since there is no indication that exercise alone is either necessary or sufficient to increase HDL levels or to decrease cholesterol levels.
+Neither of B and E is inferable since there is no indication that exercise alone is either necessary or sufficient to increase HDL levels or to decrease cholesterol levels.
 C is inappropriate because other methods of cholesterol reduction are not addressed.

 21. On the basis of an observed correlation between arms testing and people’s tendency to save money, the argument concludes that there is a causal connection between a perception of threat and the tendency not to save.
 That connection cannot be made unless C, linking the perception of threat to the amount of testing being done, is assumed to be true.
 Therefore, C is the best answer.
 The conclusion does not depend on there having been an increase in the perceived threat over time or on how many people supported the development of nuclear arms.
 Hence, neither of A and B is assumed.
 The argument does not deal with those who supported arms limitations or with the availability of consumer goods.
 Thus, D and E are not assumed.